wallarm/product-documentation/docs/latest/api-policy-enforcement/viewing-events.md

 ![Specification - use for API policy enforcement](../images/api-policies-enforcement/api-policies-enforcement-events.png)

 Blocked and monitored events may be presented depending on the configured policy violation actions.
 In the event details, the violation type and link to the causing specification are displayed.
 Use **Type** filters to search for specific violations.

+## Overlimit events

+When viewing events related to your specification policies, you can meet the **Specification processing overlimit** type of event related to the limits applied for API Policy Enforcement while it processes the requests.
+See details and the description of your possible actions [here](overview.md#how-it-works).